Ángel Gil-Ordóñez: Conducting

-In 1991, Gil-Ordóñez moved back to Spain for appointment to the National Symphony Orchestra of Spain as Associate Conductor.
-He founded the chamber orchestra Academia de Madrid, of which he became Music Director.
-He was also Principal Guest Conductor of the Classical Orchestra of Madrid.
+In 1991, Gil-Ordóñez moved back to Spain for appointment to the Spanish National Orchestra as associate conductor.
+He founded the chamber orchestra Academia de Madrid, of which he became music director.
+He was also principal guest conductor of the Classical Orchestra of Madrid.

-In 1997, he moved to Washington, DC, and founded musica aperta Washington, of which he was Music Director 1997–2001.
-Also in 1997, he co-founded the IberArtists New York, Inc., of which he remains Music Director.
+In 1997, he moved to Washington, DC, and founded musica aperta Washington, of which he was music director 1997–2001.
+Also in 1997, he co-founded the IberArtists New York, Inc., of which he remains music director.

 In 2000, he toured Spain with the Valencia Symphony Orchestra for the Spanish premiere of Leonard Bernstein's Mass.

 On May 4, 2015, he led the Georgetown University Orchestra in a Cinco de Mayo performance for President Barack Obama.